ChandanShakya/hello-world/TODO/README.md

 - [ ] Learn to use zapier
 - [ ] Learn to make UserScripts
 - [ ] Test out some GitHub bots
+- [ ] Setup neovim completion and LSP

  ## Research